wp-plugins/hits-ie6-pngfix/readme.txt

 Yes, this is my first plugin.
 If you have any feedback, please visit my site!

+I am trying to get another plugin hosted, but can't get it live.
+If you have any suggestions on helping, please let me know!

 = Why doesn't the plugin work with my site? =

 After troubleshooting a few sites, there are usually a couple things to look for in your rendered HTML in IE6.